Resilient-By-Design: A Resiliency Framework for Future Wireless Networks: Abstract

 \section{Abstract}

-Our future society will be increasingly digitalised, hyper-connected and globally data driven.
-The sixth generation (6G) and beyond 6G wireless networks are expected to bridge the digital and physical worlds by providing wireless connectivity as a service to different vertical sectors, including industries, smart cities, eHealth and autonomous transportation.
-Such far reaching integration will render the society increasingly reliant on wireless networks.
-While this has the potential to greatly enhance our quality and ease of life, any disruption to these networks would also have significant impact with overreaching consequences.
-Disruptions can happen due to a variety of reasons, including planned outages, failures due to the nature of wireless propagation, natural disasters, and deliberate cybersecurity attacks.
-Hence, 6G and beyond 6G networks should not only provide near instant and virtually unlimited connectivity, but also be resilient against internal and external disruptions.
-This paper proposes a \textbf{resilient-by-design} framework towards this end.
-First, we provide an overview of the disruption landscape.
-Thereafter, we comprehensively outline the main features of the proposed concept.
-Finally, we detail the four key steps of the framework, namely \textit{predict}, \textit{preempt}, \textit{protect} and \textit{progress}.
-A simple but illustrative preliminary simulation result is also presented to highlight the potential advantages and efficiency of the proposed approach in addressing outages.
+Our future society will be increasingly digitalized, hyper-connected and globally data driven.
+The sixth generation (6G) and beyond 6G wireless networks are expected to bridge the digital and physical worlds by providing wireless connectivity as a service to different vertical sectors, making the society increasingly dependent on wireless networks.
+Thus, any disruption to these networks would have a significant impact with far-reaching consequences.
+Disruptions can occur for a variety of reasons, including planned outages, natural disasters, and deliberate cybersecurity attacks.
+Resilience against such disruptions is expected to be one of the most important defining features of future wireless networks.
+This paper first discusses a generic framework for designing future resilient wireless networks.
+A novel \textbf{resilient-by-design} framework consisting of four building blocks, namely \textit{predict}, \textit{preempt}, \textit{protect} and \textit{progress}, is then proposed as a specific example.